-The mobile phone market is one of Turkey's largest importing goods and the market continues to grow.
-The company founded in 2018, introduced refirbished electronic devices to Turkish consumers for the first time.
-In four years, it succeeded in creating a new sector in electronic device market.
+The mobile phone market is one of Turkey's largest imported goods, and EasyCep, founded in 2018, introduced refurbished electronic devices to Turkish consumers for the first time.
+In just five years, the company has successfully created a new sector within the electronic device market.